Non-diffracting meronic spin defects of light: Non-transverse polarization around vortex lines

-where we have expressed it in terms of the spin charge $\sgz$ and the sign of the topological charge $\rrm{sgn}\lr{\ell}$.
+expressed in terms of the spin charge $\sgz$ and the sign of the topological charge $\rrm{sgn}\lr{\ell}$.
 Around the phase singularity, a non-transverse polarization structure emerges if the field ratio between transverse and longitudinal components is non-trivial.
 From (\ref{eq:u_perp}) and (\ref{eq:psi_z}) we obtain

 If the longitudinal field is negligible the ratio becomes trivial $\psi_z/\psi_\perp=0$ and the non-transverse polarization texture is lost.
 We remark that the polarization structure around the vortex core given by Eq. (\ref{eq:ratio}) is indeed independent of the shape of the vortex beam, as shown in the Appendix (\ref{sec:A5}).
 Yet, our analysis is limited to paraxial fields, therefore we neglect spin-orbit coupling and other depolarization effects arising in tight-focusing conditions~\cite{Gu2000AdvancedTheory}.